Special Educational Needs

 How do we evaluate the effectiveness of our SEND provision?

 Teachers review the impact of provision for SEND children on a regular basis through pupil progress meetings, review and data tracking.
-The SENCo tracks the progress the children have made each term and analyses the impact of interventions.
+The Trust SENDCO tracks the progress the children have made each term and analyses the impact of interventions.
 The SEND policy is reviewed regularly.

 Where can I find out about other services that might be available to support our family and child(ren) with SEND?